surfcompanion/surfcompanion/README.md

 ### Features

  * Auto skip Youtube ads
+ * Remove Instagram login modal if not logged. ( Instagram has a IP level block after some tries but this will try its best until it can )

 ### Planned

- * Remove Instagram login modal if not logged.
  * ¯\\_(ツ)_/¯